 - Describe the basic structure of nucleic acids

-Nucleic acids are the most important macromolecules for the continuity of life.
+Nucleic acids are key macromolecules in the continuity of life.
 They carry the genetic blueprint of a cell and carry instructions for the functioning of the cell.

-DNA and RNA are made up of monomers known as nucleotides.
+The macromolecules DNA and RNA are polymers made up of monomers known as nucleotides.
 The nucleotides combine with each other to form a polynucleotide, DNA or RNA.
 Each nucleotide is made up of three components: a nitrogenous base, a pentose (five-carbon) sugar, and a phosphate group (Figure 1).
-Each nitrogenous base in a nucleotide is attached to a sugar molecule, which is attached to one or more phosphate groups.
+Each nitrogenous base in a nucleotide is attached to a sugar molecule, which is attached to a phosphate group.
+The nucleotides link together by phosphodiester bonds to form the polynucleotide.

-DNA has a double-helix structure (Figure 2).
-The sugar and phosphate lie on the outside of the helix, forming the backbone of the DNA.
-The nitrogenous bases are stacked in the interior, like the steps of a staircase, in pairs; the pairs are bound to each other by hydrogen bonds.
-Every base pair in the double helix is separated from the next base pair by 0.34 nm.
+The alternating sugar and phosphate groups lie on the outside of each strand, forming the backbone of the DNA.
+The nitrogenous bases are stacked in the interior, like the steps of a staircase, and these bases pair; the pairs are bound to each other by hydrogen bonds.
+The bases pair in such a way that the distance between the backbones of the two strands is the same all along the molecule.